* Swiss investigating "a number of" initial coin offerings

 * This includes anti-money laundering rules

-* Second clamp-down by Swiss in less than two weeks (Adds details from statement, background)
+* Second clamp-down by Swiss in less than two weeks (Recasts, adds industry reaction)

-"FINMA has observed a marked increase in initial coin offerings conducted in Switzerland," it said in a statement on Friday.
+"FINMA has observed a marked increase in initial coin offerings conducted in Switzerland," it said on Friday, adding it was "looking into a number of different cases".

-Swiss ICOs have primarily been run by foundations based out of Zug, Switzerland's "Crypto Valley".
+Swiss ICOs have largely been run by foundations based in Zug, Switzerland's "Crypto Valley".

-Earlier this month, the Crypto Valley Association -- of which Thomson Reuters is a member -- issued a statement in support of ICO regulation and said it had begun working with its members on developing an ICO code of conduct.
+This month the Crypto Valley Association -- of which Thomson Reuters is a member -- issued a statement supporting ICO regulation and said it had begun working with its members on developing an ICO code of conduct.

 This month FINMA closed down what it said was the provider of a fake cryptocurrency and said it was investigating around a dozen other possible fraud cases.